wisonye/arch-linux/installation-tutorial-book/src/support-chinese.md

     exec_always fcitx
     ```

-    Make sure you reboot to take affect, or you can reboot after installing
+    Make sure you reboot to take effect, or you can reboot after installing
     chinese fonts below.

 </br>